wilhelm-murdoch/wilhelm.codes/content/blog/my-blog-publishing-setup/index.md

 So, the greatest cost is... time?
 I guess 🤷

 ### Obsidian
 While I won't be going into what [Obsidian]() is and how it works, I will say it's been a personal boon in how I keep notes and track of ideas.
-I have a lot of fleeting / ephemeral thoughts that would otherwise lose instantly if I didn't immediately jot them down using this app.
+I have a lot of fleeting / ephemeral thoughts I that would otherwise lose instantly if I didn't immediately jot them down using this app.

 So, it makes perfect sense for me to use my personal [vault](https://help.obsidian.md/Getting+started/Create+a+vault) to store all my blog content.
 The fact Obsidian content nothing more than Markdown files makes working with them using other bits of tech that much easier.